Casper and Buster The Rowans School Dogs

-Since Friday 9th October, Mrs Martin has been bringing her dog Casper into school as ‘The Rowans School Dog’.
-Casper has become an integral part of the school teaching team and is highly valued by the school and the children.
+Mrs Martin brings her dog Casper and Mrs Skinner brings her dog Buster into school as ‘The Rowans School Dogs’.
+Casper and Buster have become an integral part of the school teaching team and they are highly valued by the school and the children.

-We have certainly see this at our school, pupils love to see Casper and greet Mrs Martin as she gets to school before 8am to walk Casper and play with him before school starts.
+We have certainly seen this at our school, pupils love to see Casper and Buster and are eager to walk both dogs and play with them even before school starts.

 Casper has been involved in many school charity events and wore his Pudsey ears to raise money for Children in Need.
 Casper also enjoys helping pupils with their school work and regularly works hard in science lessons.

-In Casper’s reward dog role, children who have performed incredibly well during the week or those who have made progress in a certain subject, will be rewarded with spending time during lunch or break to interact with Casper.
-Walking, grooming, playing and training are some of the responsibilities the children will be allowed to undertake with Casper in his reward dog role.
+In their reward dog role, children who have performed incredibly well during the week or those who have made progress in a certain subject, will be rewarded with spending time during lunch or break to interact with Casper and Buster.
+Walking, grooming, playing and training are some of the responsibilities the children are allowed to undertake with both dogs in their reward dog role.
 It has been proved that working and playing with a dog improves children’s social skills and self-esteem.
-Casper is regularly used as a reward dog and can been seen on walks around the school grounds or playing in the school playground with pupils every break time.
-We have found our most challenging pupils respond well with Casper’s intervention.
+Casper and Buster are regularly used as a reward dogs and can been seen on walks around the school grounds or playing in the school playground with pupils every break time.
+We have found our most challenging pupils respond well with Casper’s and Buster’s intervention.

 There is a full risk assessment in place, but if you have any concerns regarding your child interacting with the dog, please telephone the school office and let us know.
 Casper will be on a lead when out of the classroom or office.